Documentation forSolarWinds Observability

 Disable customization of JDBC instrumentation

 Disables our customization of the JDBC instrumentation.
-This may impact various SolarWinds Observability features and should only be used for troubleshooting.
+This may affect various SolarWinds Observability features and should be used only for troubleshooting.

 System properties